The Aftermath of a Slip and Fall On the Job Accident

 Note that in most cases, you may remain eligible for workers’ compensation even if you chose to disregard signs or ignored warnings and policies that could have prevented your injury.
 Workers’ compensation covers most injuries that occur at work for any reason, even if the worker bears personal fault for the accident.
 You are not required to prove that you did not cause your accident to receive workers’ compensation insurance.

 Consider this scenario: on a construction site, you chose to climb a ladder to the roof.
 You chose not to wear a harness or other safety gear meant to help secure you as you move across the roof.
-Unfortunately, you tripped, fell, and suffered serious injuries.
+Unfortunately, you tripped, fell, and suffered injuries.
 You may still receive workers’ compensation coverage even though your actions contributed to your injuries.

 For How Long Will You Receive Workers’ Compensation Benefits?

 After a trip and fall accident, workers’ compensation will pay a portion of your income while you remain unable to work.
 Most companies have a cutoff point for how long an individual can receive workers’ compensation benefits.
 In general, after a trip and fall accident, your workers’ compensation benefits will terminate once you return to work.
 You may receive partial workers’ compensation payments if you return to work in a limited capacity following your injuries.
 In some cases, however, returning to work may leave you ineligible for workers’ compensation coverage.
-Carefully review your policy with an attorney before deciding how to handle returning to work.
+Carefully review your policy with a workers compensation attorney before deciding how to handle returning to work.

 Are There Problems That Could Prevent Me From Getting Workers’ Compensation Coverage?